Topamax

 In the treatment of epilepsy, Topamax helps to prevent seizures by stabilizing the electrical activity in the brain.
 It is used in the management of various types of seizures, including focal seizures (also known as partial seizures) and generalized tonic-clonic seizures.

-Topamax is also prescribed for the prevention of migraine headaches.
+Topiramate is also prescribed for the prevention of migraine headaches.
 It is believed to reduce the frequency and severity of migraines by affecting the neurotransmitters involved in pain signaling.

 Topamax is available in tablet and capsule forms, and the dosage will vary depending on the condition being treated, the patient's age, and other factors.
-It is important to follow the specific instructions provided by your healthcare professional regarding the dosage and administration of Topamax.

 How to use